-- 1. In Definition XIII. of Chapter XII. a meaning was given to the statement that a_1/h and a_2/h are independent arguments.
-In Theorem (33) of Chapter XIV. it was shown that, if a_1/h and a_2/h are independent, $a_1a_2/h = a_1/h$.
-Thus where on given evidence there is independence between a_1 and a_2 , the probabilities of a_1 and a_2 separately.
+1. IN Definition XIII. of Chapter XII. a meaning was given to the statement that a_1/h and a_2/h are independent arguments.
+In Theorem (33) of Chapter XIV. it was shown that, if a_1/h and a_2/h are independent, $a_1a_2/h = a_1/h$. a_2/h .
+Thus where on given evidence there is independence between a_1 and a_2 , the probability on this evidence of a_1a_2 jointly is the product of the probabilities of a_1 and a_2 separately.
 It is difficult to apply mathematical reasoning to the Calculus of Probabilities unless this condition is fulfilled; and the fulfilment of the condition has often been assumed too lightly.
-A good many of the most misleading fallacies in the theory of Probability have been due to a use of the Multiplication Theorem in its simplified form in cases where this is illegitimate. - 2.
-These fallacies have been partly due to the absence of a clear understanding as to what is meant by Independence.
+A good many of the most misleading fallacies in the theory of Probability have been due to a use of the Multiplication Theorem in its simplified form in cases where this is illegitimate.

+2. These fallacies have been partly due to the absence of a clear understanding as to what is meant by Independence.
 Students of Probability have thought of the independence of events, rather than of the independence of arguments or pro-The one phraseology is, perhaps, as legitimate as the positions. other; but when we speak of the dependence of events, we are led to believe that the question is one of direct causal dependence, two events being dependent if the occurrence of one is a part cause or a possible part cause of the occurrence of the other.
-In this sense the result of tossing a coin is dependent on the existence of bias in the coin or in the method of tossing it, but it is independent of the actual results of other tosses; immunity from smallpox is dependent on vaccination, but is independent of statistical returns relating to immunity; while the testimonies of two witnesses about the same occurrence are independent, so long as there is no collusion between them.
+In this sense the result of tossing a coin is dependent on the existence of bias in the coin or in the method of tossing it, but it is independent of the actual results of other tosses; immunity from smallpox is dependent on vaccination, but is independent of statistical returns relating to immunity; while the testimonies of two witnesses about the same occurrence are independent. so long as there is no collusion between them.